Are you searching?

 Maybe a friend or family member recently became Catholic.
 Someone may have invited you to Mass and you want to know more.
 A major life-change such as an engagement, the birth of a child or even the death of a loved one has drawn you to examine your life more closely.

 You’re trying to make sense of what you see going on in the world today.
-Maybe you feel called to live a Christian life but you don’t know what that means.
+Maybe you feel called to live a Christian life but you are unsure what that means.

 Or perhaps you’re searching for God’s Plan for your life.

-Whatever the reason, you find yourself now searching for answers in the Catholic Church.
+Whatever the reason, you find yourself now searching for answers.

-Let us share with you the many reasons we love our Catholic faith.
+Let us share with you some of the many reasons we love our Catholic faith.

 You are invited to explore the Catholic faith